-However, now that countries are easing restrictions and lifting lockdown mandates, those of us that have been stuck inside can breathe a sigh of relief as we regain our freedoms.
+However, now that countries have largely eased restrictions and lifted lockdown mandates, those of us that have been stuck inside can breathe a sigh of relief as we regain our freedoms.

-Although reopening hopes are fuelling hopes for a summer spending boom, some companies appear to be facing even more challenges this season amid a slump in sales and web traffic.
+Although reopening fuelled hopes for a summer spending boom, some companies actually faced even more challenges this season amid a slump in sales and web traffic.

-Over the past few years, several industries have experienced “summer slumps”; and in 2021, firms expect even sharper seasonal dips as consumers seek to make up for the last 16 months by going on summer retreats.
+Over the past few years, several industries have experienced “summer slumps”; and in 2021, firms underwent even sharper seasonal dips as consumers sought to make up for time lost by going on summer retreats.

-Companies are also reporting spikes in HR requests from employees who have been denied vacation for the last year and a half due to coronavirus restrictions.
+Companies also reported spikes in HR requests from employees who were denied vacation due to coronavirus restrictions.